-The National Highway Traffic Safety Association (NHTSA) reports that each year nearly 5,000 pedestrians die in motor vehicle related accidents, and approximately 76,000 pedestrians in 2012 suffered injuries when hit by a car or truck.
-These accidents can occur when pedestrians attempt to cross highways.
+The National Highway Traffic Safety Association (NHTSA) reported in 2020 that over 6,500 pedestrians were killed and 55,000 were injured nationwide.
+These accidents can occur when pedestrians attempt to cross highways or local streets and are more common at night.
 In addition to pedestrian-vehicle incidents, thousands of non-vehicular pedestrian accidents also occur annually.
 Poor maintenance, sidewalk or parking lot defects, and construction or other debris on walkways can also cause these accidents.

 - Owed a legal duty to the plaintiff under the circumstances